That is the question posed by architect Alison Brooks'

 "Timber construction is absolutely the future," he adds. "'The Smile' is the beginning of something.
 This isn't the end of the journey."

-"The Smile" will be on display through October 12 at Rootstein Hopkins Parade Ground, Chelsea College of Art and Design in London
+"The Smile" was on display through October 12 at Rootstein Hopkins Parade Ground, Chelsea College of Art and Design in London